skarrmann/sha/firmware/kmk/README.md

 Now customize the layout and features in [`main.py`](main.py) file, and save the updates on your board.

-The default layout uses KMK's RGB extension, and assigns the LEDs for the RP2040-Matrix.
-If using the RGB feature, you will also need to install the NeoPixel library from Adafruit.
-Refer to the [KMK RGB documentation](http://kmkfw.io/docs/rgb#circuitpython).
+The default layout does not use the RGB LEDs of the RP2040-Matrix.
+Using [KMK's RGB extension](http://kmkfw.io/docs/rgb), I could not get the LEDs to properly respond (they would only light up fully blue, red, or green).
+I will investigate and resolve this as time permits.

 ## Default keymap